-Predoctoral and Postdoctoral Molecular and Applied Nutrition Training Program
+Predoctoral and Postdoctoral Metabolism and Nutrition Training Program

 The goal of the MANTP is to educate a cadre of cross disciplinary scientists who integrate and apply concepts from a wide-array of fields to nutrition-related biomedical research.
 A broad-spectrum of approaches from clinical studies focusing on treatment to genome-wide approaches to define fundamental mechanisms of disease is needed to further understand the etiology of human nutritional diseases.
 MANTP provides predoctoral and postdoctoral trainees with the breadth of training that will allow them to pursue successful careers in nutrition-related biomedical research and foster the development of new paradigms for chronic disease treatment.

 Outstanding graduate students in any Biological Sciences graduate program whose mentor is a MANTP trainer (see Faculty Trainer page) can be considered for a two-year funded position as a MANTP trainee.
 Faculty trainers are notified annually of upcoming open slots so that they can have their predoctoral trainees discuss MANTP training and requirements including courses with Director Eisenstein before the beginning of their second year.
 Students who will complete MANTP course requirements and their research qualifying exam by the end of their 4th semester are encouraged to apply by May of their second year.
 Applications must include copies of the applicants undergraduate and graduate transcripts, three letters of recommendation, and a complete MANTP Predoctoral Application Form.

 MANTP predoctoral trainees must meet the course requirements of the MANTP and also their respective PhD program (see Requirements section of this website).
 The course plan for each trainee will be tailored to meet the needs of both their home graduate program and the breadth requirements of the MANTP.

 MANTP predoctoral (and postdoctoral) trainees also participate in trainee specific events including: